 While very little detailed quantification of on-the-ground compound flooding has been possible until recently, areas believed to experience compound flooding are typically in coastal flood zones, and include locations like East New York, The Rockaways, and Gowanus.
-In-situ observation efforts like FloodNet, are poised to greatly expand the data available to quantify the City's flooding.
+In-situ observation efforts like FloodNet (Silverman et al., 2022) are poised to greatly expand the data available to quantify the City's flooding.